Alice Milne House

 Further improvements around 1900 included adding the bedroom off the kitchen and the clapboard to the three exterior walls.
 As was common at the time, the log walls are covered with newspaper, extra cloth, crating material,

 school papers, and flattened cans to help insulate against the bitter cold of winter.
-This home boasts one of the largest and best preserved newspaper wall coverings from that era.

 What to expect